ParadauxIO/awesome-scss/README.md

 † denotes a paid resource.

 # General
 - [Map](https://map.danieloreilly.ie) :: An unofficial and interacitve map of the Trinity College, Dublin campus
 - [Jargon Buster](https://www.tcd.ie/students/orientation/jargon/) :: An introduction to the fancy words and terminology used in Trinity

+### "Ethical" Access to research papers, textbooks and more
+These are definitely websites to avoid, you wouldn't want to be commiting piracy or anything, so whatever you do don't go here.
+- [libgen](https://libgen.is) :: Mostly ebooks/pdfs of textbooks
+- [scihub](https://sci-hub.ee/) :: PDFs of research papers, provided the DOI

 # School Resources
 - [SCSS Lab opening times](https://teaching.scss.tcd.ie/general-information/lab-opening-times/)